-- 1. Take the number of days on which the individual is present in the UK at midnight during the tax year. - 2.
-Deduct any days on which the individual is only present in the UK due to transiting through the UK. - 3.
-Deduct any days on which the individual is only present in the UK due to exceptional circumstances (limited to 60 days).
+- 1. Take the number of days on which the individual is present in the UK at midnight during the tax year. - Deduct any days on which the individual is only present in the UK due to transiting through the UK. - Deduct any days on which the individual is only present in the UK due to exceptional circumstances (limited to 60 days). - 4.
+Add any days where the individual is deemed to be in the UK.
+Broadly, this applies to some individuals who have more than 30 days on which they were present in the UK during the day but not at midnight.